Skip to content

 “You can do it!”
 They said…

-The work I both loved — teaching, writing, plus church activities — felt so mediocre and inauthentic that I almost wanted to work on none.
+It compromised my quality work.
+I felt so mediocre and inauthentic that I almost wanted to work on none.
+Soon, I sweated out mental, emotional, and physical fatigue.

 The Principle of Focusing On One

-In this blog, I’ve always suggested how INFPs should test the waters.
-They must put their ideas into action to see if it resonates with them.
-If it sounds like encouraging multi-tasking, then so be it.
-Go and multi-task.
-Go try and experiment.
-Embrace wins and failures.
+Yes, I’ve always suggested how INFPs should test the waters.
+They must put their ideas into action to see how it resonates with them.

 Experience is their friend.
 Gathered lessons will be their weapon.
-Their discovery phase will mold into wisdom which they can use later in life.
+Their discovery phase will mold into wisdom, which they can use later in life.

 Here’s another point to consider: